 – Einkorn wheat milk

 And that concludes things.
-If you got this far, thank you for reading!
+If you got this far, thanks you for reading!